 FEDERAL ASSISTANCE & SUPPORT AVAILABLE POST-HURRICANE SANDY

-Applications for federal assistance via FEMA ended on May 1st, however additional resources including those from the State of New Jersey are available.
+Application deadlines for most federal assistance via FEMA have passed, however additional resources including those from the State of New Jersey are available.
 Below is the latest information on assistance and resources available to help those affected by Hurricane Sandy to rebuild:

 State of New Jersey Hurricane Sandy Assistance

 reNew Jersey Stronger Housing Assistance - The grants are designed to encourage homeowners to resettle in their primary residences and help them reconstruct, rehabilitate, elevate and mitigate their homes or by calling 1-855-SANDYHM.

 Stronger New Jersey Business Grant Program

 The New Jersey Economic Development Authority has established a grant and loan forgiveness program for New Jersey-based small businesses or non-profit organizations that sustained a minimum of $5,000 in physical damage from Hurricane Sandy.

 Apply online: http://application.njeda.com/strongernjbusinessgrant/

 Apply by phone: 1-855-SANDY-BZ